 A bearded dragon may initially get pinworms from the insects it has been fed.

 It is vital to purchase your beardie’s feeder insects from a pet supply store or another reputable source rather than obtaining them in the wild.

 Wild-caught insects are more likely to be infested with pinworms and other parasites.

 It is possible for insects from feeder farms with rigorous sanitary protocols to have parasites, but the risk is much lower.

-Once a bearded dragon is infested with pinworms, they can spread the parasite through fecal transfer.
+Once a bearded dragon is infested with pinworms, it can spread the parasite through fecal transfer.

 Pinworms and their eggs may be passed from a beardie’s body with its stool.

 If another reptile should contact the contaminated stool, there is a chance it will also become infected with pinworms.